Flush with cash and bracing for November, the RNC builds an army

 WASHINGTON — Flush with cash and bracing for a challenging midterm election season, the Republican National Committee is preparing to deploy more staffers on the ground in key races than it has at this point in any election in the party's history.

-"Our record-breaking fundraising has fueled our ability to continue our permanent, data-driven field program in twenty-five states, including every battleground state," RNC Chairwoman Ronna McDaniel said in a statement to NBC News.
+"Our record-breaking fundraising has fueled our ability to continue our permanent, data-driven field program in 25 states, including every battleground state," RNC Chairwoman Ronna McDaniel said in a statement to NBC News.

 "This is the largest field program in our party's history.
 Our infrastructure, combined with on-the-ground enthusiasm for President Trump and Republican policies puts us in prime position to defend our majorities in 2018," she added.